Join the Friends of the Goffstown Rail Trail or renew online!

 Your contribution is tax deductible.
 See our membership page for details.

-The next Friends of the Goffstown Rail Trail will be Tuesday September 22nd, 7:00 pm at the Parks & Rec Center on Mast Road (map).
+The next Friends of the Goffstown Rail Trail meeting will be Tuesday May 24th, 7:00 pm at the Parks & Rec Center on Mast Road (map).

 A Goffstown Rail Trail video is now available that provides some brief history and trail feature descriptions.
 Watch it here.